shivanshdave/2020-432/projects/project1/approved_proposals.md

 Approved with Good Titles | 20 | 26
 Approved but still Untitled | 5 | 7
 **NOT YET APPROVED** | **13** | **16**
-Latest version submitted, under review by Dr. Love | 0 | 0
+Revision at Canvas, under review by Dr. Love | 0 | 0
-Latest version submitted and reviewed, another revision needed | 12 | 15
+Dr. Love awaits your next revision | 12 | 15
-Not Submitted | 1 | 1
+Proposal Not Yet Submitted | 1 | 1
 **TOTAL** | **38** | **49**

 ## Approved Proposals